-He was acquainted with macrobiotic founder George Osawa, and later after moving to France, he became friends with zen master Taisen Deshimaru, whom Osawa considered to be his successor.
+He knew macrobiotic founder George Osawa, and later after moving to France, he became friends with zen master Taisen Deshimaru, whom Osawa considered to be his successor.

 Nobuyoshi Tamura was sent to France by Morihei Ueshiba in 1964.

 He took over from Tadashi Abe as the Aikikai representative and decided to remain there.
-Other aikido teachers in France then included Minoru Mochizuki, Masamichi Noro, and Mutsuro Nakazono.
+Aikido teachers in France included Minoru Mochizuki, Masamichi Noro, Mutsuro Nakazono.

 Aikido Success Blueprint shows you how to fast-track your skills to peak performance levels.
 A gold-mine of knowledge with Key Action Steps!

 Since 1964 Nobuyoshi Tamura greatly contributed to the development of aikido all over Europe and particularly France.
 He was the National Technical Director of the FFAB (French Federation of Aikido and Budo).

 Throughout his teaching career he trained many instructors in various countries, but mostly Western Europe.
 In 1999, he received a prestigious medal from the French government in recognition of his work.